alozano-77/AWS-SAA-C02-Course/README.md

 - Standard
   - Default
-  - 1 year workflow
+  - 1 year workflow exeution limit

 - Express
   - Designed for IOT or other high transaction uses
   - 5 minute workflow
   - Provides better processing guarantees

 Started via API Gateway, IOT Rules, EventBridge, Lambda.
 Generally used for back end processing.

-With State machines you can use a template to create and export State Machines once they're configured to your liking, it's called Amazon States Language or ASL.
+With State machines you can use a template to create and export State Machines once they're configured to your liking, it's called **Amazon States Language or ASL**.
 It's based on JSON.

 State machines are provided permission to interact with other AWS services via IAM roles.

 #### 1.14.7.1.
 Step Function States